a-urq/sounding-viewer-java/README.md

 # sounding-viewer-java
 A Java program that visualizes a vertical profile of the atmosphere as a skew-T diagram, a hodograph, and a set of readouts such as CAPE, storm-relative helicity, and wind shear.
 Exists both as a standalone program and as an API.

 !!
 Program now features irreversible adiabatic and entraining parcels.
-Press I while looking at a sounding to switch between irreversible adiabatic and psuedoadiabatic ascent and E to toggle entrainment !!
+Press I while looking at a sounding to switch between irreversible adiabatic and psuedoadiabatic ascent and E to toggle entrainment. !!

 To download, follow instructions at https://github.com/a-urq/sounding-viewer-java/releases/tag/v1.4.0.